-North West London Maternity system is a collaboration of maternity service providers and stakeholders, commissioners, voluntary organisations and service users (women and their families).
+The North West London Local Maternity System is a collaboration of maternity service providers and stakeholders, commissioners, voluntary organisations and service users (women and their families).

 Working as a collaborative Local Maternity System, we will build trust and breakdown boundaries across our area.
 By doing this we aim to improve the clinical outcomes and care experience for women and families using our services.

 See the map of our catchment area here:

 Each hospital offers antenatal and postnatal care for women both in and out of their designated ‘catchment area’.
 Women can either self-refer, or seek referral via their GP.

 You can find out more, and self-refer to your chosen maternity unit here:

 Women who live out of area will often be seen at their chosen hospital in the antenatal clinic, whereas women living in the surrounding area are normally seen in community hubs and children’s centres for their antenatal care.
 Specialist services are provided mainly in the hospitals, however some perinatal mental health services are offered in the community.

 Postnatal care is provided to women in the catchment area at their home and in community hubs and children’s centres.
 Some postnatal services will be provided in the hospitals.
 Women who live outside of the catchment area will be seen by their local community midwifery services.

 For more information about postnatal care in North West London, visit here.